syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-table
             </td>
             <td>
                 This class is added to table of content.
-This CSS class makes table width as 100 %.
+This CSS class makes the table width as 100 %.
             </td>
         </tr>
         <tr>